How to Give Feedback With a Growth Mindset Approach

-But there does seem to be an antidote.
-Research shows that growth mindset, the belief that skills can be improved with time and effort, can equip us with tools to provide meaningful and supportive feedback, and make the conversation rewarding for both parties.
+Fortunately, there’s a solution.
+Research shows that a growth mindset — the belief that people’s skills can improve over time — equips us with tools to provide meaningful, supportive feedback, making the conversation rewarding for managers and employees alike.

-When we tell a colleague or employee that they’re “good at” a specific task, we’re using the language of fixed mindset: the belief that talents are intrinsic rather than malleable.
-By contrast, when we provide positive feedback on the strategies that led the person to success, we encourage a growth mindset, helping the recipient view feedback as an opportunity to hone an ever-evolving skillset.
+When an employee performs well, it can be tempting to praise them in a holistic way, telling them they’re “good at” a task.
+But that’s the language of a fixed mindset: the belief that people are innately gifted in some ways but not others.
+Instead, by praising the effort and strategies that led the person to success, we encourage a growth mindset — helping the recipient view feedback as an opportunity to hone an ever-evolving skillset.

-Leaders can foster growth mindset by rewarding improvement rather than results.
-For instance, when praising a teammate for a job well done, be sure to highlight the journey they took rather than an award or contract they may have won.
-When we recognize the effort and persistence behind a good result, rather than attributing it to innate qualities, our feedback is more meaningful, and encourages the recipient to revisit those positive behaviors when faced with their next challenge.
+Leaders can foster a growth mindset by rewarding improvement over time.
+When complimenting a salesperson for a job well done, for instance, highlight not just the contract they won but also the journey they took.
+Instead of attributing success to a person’s innate qualities, recognize the effort and persistence behind good results.
+In doing so, your feedback is more meaningful — and it encourages the recipient to revisit those effective behaviors when they face their next challenge.

-Encourage your teammates to reach out to one another for feedback more often, and talk to them about how to deliver it using the language of growth mindset.
-When we shift the focus to “getting better” rather than “being good,” we make space for growth mindset to flourish in everyday attitudes and conversations.
+Additionally, it’s helpful to encourage your teammates to ask each other for feedback more often and talk to them about how to deliver it using the language of a growth mindset.
+When we shift the focus from “being good” to “getting better,” we make space for a growth mindset to flourish in everyday attitudes and conversations.